Nalen98/GhidraEmu/README.md

   * Displaying of changed bytes during emulation in Ghidra's ByteViewer
   * Hook some libc functions (but it is still poor)

+Although PCode emulation ideally implies the unification, most processors need their own approach, so feel free to contact the issue if you encounter errors.
+I would really like to test all of procs, but it's hardly possible.

  ## What it can't
-  * Step inside external library functions (emuHelper restrictions)
+  * Step inside external library functions (EmulatorHelper restrictions)
   * Syscall emulation

  ## All plugin windows in one set